nvasta/WekaDancer/README.md

 ## Configuration
-Multiple libraries are required so load Weka and this is why these have been included in the repository, underl the lib/ directory.
+Multiple libraries are required so load Weka and this is why these have been included in the repository, under the lib/ directory.

-However, in order to run the project the correct java compiler should be set in the Eclipse project condiguration.
+However, in order to run the project the correct java compiler should be set in the Eclipse project configuration.
 This should be 1.7, although both Sun and OpenJRE should work.

 It is also compatible with version 1.8 but further testing is needed and